ansible-collections/ibm_zos_core/docs/source/modules/zos_mount.rst

   For systems participating in shared file system, *sysname* specifies the particular system on which a mount should be performed.
 This system will then become the owner of the file system mounted.
 This system must be IPLed with SYSPLEX(YES).

-  *sysname* is a 1–8 alphanumeric name of a system participating in shared file system.
+  *sysname* is the name of a system participating in shared file system.
+The name must be 1-8 characters long; the valid characters are A-Z, 0-9, $, @, and #.

   | **required**: False